tn74/reem/docs/basic.rst

 When you set something inside this "dictionary"  the publisher broadcasts a message indicating what path was updated.
-All subscribers listening to that path are notified and will act accordingly.
+All subscribers listening to that path are notified and act accordingly.

 .. code-block:: python